dbckr/gigachat/Readme.md

 - Ability to quickly open/navigate browser to a stream
 - Reload emotes
 - Click user (or usernames in chat messages) to see their recent messages in channel
+- Temporarily pin a user's most recent 2-3 messages to top of window when they get a lot of mentions over short duration
 - Cache json/images in a db file instead of loose files
 - Poll status (Twitch, DGG)
 - Handle Twitch CLEARCHAT, CLEARMSG commands